alifonti/cs271-anthony-ivan-project/README.md

 ## Getting Started
 ### Prerequisites

-Stackjack is a lightweight project, all you need to get the game running is Java.
+Stackjack is a lightweight project, so all you need to get the game running is Java.

 ### Running the Game